Stability Analysis of Infinite-dimensional Event-triggered and Self-triggered Control Systems with Lipschitz Perturbations: Numerical example in bounded control case

 In the simulation, the actuator nonlinearity $\psi:\mathbb{R} \to \mathbb{R}$ of the heat equation is given by

 for $\vartheta >0$ and $0 < r_1,r_2 < 1$.
 This nonlinearity $\psi$ represents the energy efficiency of the actuator of the heat equation.
 The actuator efficiency takes the higher value $1+r_1$ than the nominal value $1$ for small inputs but the lower value $1-r_2$ for large inputs.
+The constant $\vartheta$ is the threshold of the actuator efficiency.

 Define $\psi_0(x) := \psi(x) - x$ for $x \in \mathbb{R}$ and $r := \max\{r_1,r_2 \} $.
 Then $|\psi_0(x) - \psi_0(y)| \leq r |x - y|$ for every $x,y \in \mathbb{R}$.
-Hence the Lipschitz constant $L$ of $\phi$ is given by $L = r\|B_1\|_{\mathcal{B}(U,L^2(0,1))} = \sqrt{5}r$, which does not depend on the threshold $\vartheta$ because we consider a global Lipschitz condition.
+Hence the Lipschitz constant $L$ of $\phi$ is given by $L = r\|B_1\|_{\mathcal{B}(\mathbb{C},L^2(0,1))} = \sqrt{5}r$, which does not depend on the threshold $\vartheta$ because we consider a global Lipschitz condition.
 Therefore, we do not need to know the exact value of the threshold $\vartheta $ for the design of the event/self-triggering mechanisms.
 We set $\vartheta = 0.5$ in the simulations below.

 Figures~\ref{fig:state_norm} and \ref{fig:input} show the state norm $\|x(t)\|$ and the input $u(t)$ of the self-triggered control system with the mechanism \eqref{eq:STC_Feedback}, respectively.
 We set $\tau_{\max} = 0.5$ and consider the large perturbation case $(r_1,r_2,\varepsilon) = (0.1,0.1,0.29)$ and the small perturbation case $(r_1,r_2,\varepsilon) = (0.05,0.05,0.40)$, both of which satisfy the sufficient condition \eqref{eq:L_thr_cond_STC} for exponential stability.
 The blue and red lines in Figures~\ref{fig:state_norm} and \ref{fig:input} depict the time responses in the large perturbation case and the small perturbation case, respectively.
 We see from Figure~\ref{fig:state_norm} that the convergence speed of the state norm in the large perturbation case is slower, which is mainly due to the low efficiency of the actuator of the heat equation.
-Moreover, by looking at the update behavior on $[0.3,0.5]$ in Figure~\ref{fig:input}, we find that the self-triggering mechanism in the large perturbation case is conservative, i.e., the control input updates even when the difference $Fx(t_{k+1}) - Fx(t_{k})$ is small.
+Moreover, by looking at the update behavior on $[0.3,0.5]$ in Figure~\ref{fig:input}, we find that the self-triggering mechanism in the large perturbation case is conservative, i.e., the control input is updated even when the difference $Fx(t_{k+1}) - Fx(t_{k})$ is small.
 It is worthwhile to mention that if $\tau_{\max} > 0.91$, then $(r_1,r_2,\varepsilon) = (0.1,0.1,0.29)$ does not satisfy the sufficient condition \eqref{eq:L_thr_cond_STC}.

 Figure~\ref{fig:updating_interval} illustrates inter-event times $t_{k+1} - t_k$ in the large perturbation case (blue circle) and the small perturbation case (red squire).
 The following lower bounds $\theta$ of the minimum inter-event time $\inf_{k \in \mathbb{N}_0} (t_{k+1} - t_k)$ can be computed: